CharlesGueunet/vimmic/README.md

 ISSUE
 -----

-For thoses using neovim, you need the latest build (on the github) to avoid a weird overflow of the warning section of airline.
+For those using neovim, you need the latest build ([here](https://github.com/neovim/neovim)) to avoid a weird overflow of the warning section of airline.
 Event with the latest version, you will still have a little bug : the error and warning windows are shown even when empty.<br>
 To avoid having to compil your own neovim and the little bug, you can use [this patch](https://github.com/vim-airline/vim-airline/pull/1126/files).